 What does “neutral third party” mean?

-Attorneys offer legal advice and advocate for you from a legal perspective.
-They are not neutral, they are on your side and fighting for you.
-The institutional word here is “fight”.
+Attorneys are authorized to give legal advice and advocate for you from a legal perspective.
+They are not neutral.
+They are on your side and fight for you as determined by the law, not your feelings.
+The institutional word here is “fight” creating opposition.

 Most attorneys know the law more than they know the emotional landscape of the situation.
 This positioning creates an adversarial stance with the other party that causes either aggressive or defensive escalations in reactions.
 Attorneys, literally, have a vested interest in the outcome of your case.